sumitsthakur/corejavacodingpractice/src/main/resources/excpetion_interview_questions.md

 An exception is an event that represents a condition from which is possible to recover, whereas error represents an external situation usually impossible to recover from.

 All errors thrown by the JVM are instances of Error or one of its subclasses, the more common ones include but are not limited to:
-Eg. OutOfMemoryError ñ thrown when the JVM cannot allocate more objects because it is out memory, and the garbage collector was unable to make more available
+Eg. OutOfMemoryError ‚Äì thrown when the JVM cannot allocate more objects because it is out memory, and the garbage collector was unable to make more available
-StackOverflowError ñ occurs when the stack space for a thread has run out, typically because an application recurses too deeply
+StackOverflowError ‚Äì occurs when the stack space for a thread has run out, typically because an application recurses too deeply

 **Q.  What Is a Stacktrace and How Does It Relate to an Exception?**
 A stack trace provides the names of the classes and methods that were called, from the start of the application to the point an exception occurred.